EERE SETO Postdoctoral Research Award 2018

 Possible Disciplines: Mechanical Engineering, Chemical Engineering, Materials Science

-- Novel concepts for using solar thermal heat to produce value-added chemicals, such as ammonia, or any other chemical for which there is a sizeable market.
+- Novel concepts for using solar thermal sources to produce value-added chemicals, such as ammonia, methanol, dimethyl ether or other chemicals for which there is a sizeable market.

 Possible Disciplines: Materials Science and Engineering, Electrical Engineering, Chemical Engineering, Applied Physics, Physics, Chemistry

-In photovoltaic hardware, substantial materials and system challenges remain in many commercial and near-commercial technologies.
-Research projects are sought in applied and interdisciplinary science and engineering to improve performance and drive down costs of photovoltaic materials, devices, modules, and systems.
+In photovoltaic hardware, substantial materials and system challenges remain in many current and near-commercial technologies.
+Research projects are sought in applied and interdisciplinary science and engineering to improve the performance and reliability of photovoltaic materials, devices, modules, and systems in order to drive down energy costs.
 Areas of interest include:

-- New module architectures, module components, and innovative cell designs that enable higher module efficiency, lower cost, improved reliability, increased integrated energy output throughout the day, modules compatible with higher system voltage, and improved shading tolerance especially in monolithically integrated thin-film modules.
+- New module architectures, module components, and innovative cell designs that enable modules to produce more electricity at lower cost and improved reliability; modules that are compatible with higher system voltage and/or have improved shading tolerance especially in monolithically integrated thin-film modules.

-- Development or adaptation of new characterization techniques to evaluate defect types, levels and densities in absorber materials or interfaces.
+- Development or adaptation of new characterization techniques to evaluate defects and increase collection efficiency of absorber materials or interfaces.
 Projects should expand understanding of effective methods to control material quality in order to improve PV device efficiency and stability.

-- Scalable, low-cost measurement and characterization methods and tools for cells, modules, panels and systems.
+- Scalable, high-speed measurement and characterization methods and tools for cells, modules, panels and systems.

 - Fundamental understanding of degradation mechanisms in PV devices, modules and systems.
-Development of models based on fundamental physics and material properties to predict PV device or module degradation and lifetime with material-based input parameters and stress conditions, in order to enable shorter testing time and high-confidence performance prediction.
+Development of models based on fundamental physics and material properties to predict PV device or module degradation and lifetime in order to enable shorter testing time and high-confidence performance prediction.

 - Cost effective methods to recycle PV modules and related components that can be implemented into the current recycling infrastructure or module architectures designed for improved recyclability.

-- Stable, high performance photovoltaic absorber materials and cell architectures to enable module efficiencies above 25% with reduced capital expense appropriate for low-cost manufacturing.
+- Stable, high performance photovoltaic absorber materials and cell architectures to enable module efficiencies above 25% while reducing manufacturing costs.

-- Transparent electrodes and carrier selective contacts to enable low-cost production worthy cell and module architectures.
+- Transparent electrodes and carrier selective contacts to enable low-cost cell and module architectures amenable to mass production.

-- Low-cost materials and high throughput, low-capital processes for cell metallization.
+- Low-cost materials and high throughput, low cost processes for current collection and transport.